 US dollar most used for EU imports, euro most used for EU exports

-Figure 1 shows that in total extra-EU trade in goods (imports plus exports), the US dollar was the most used currency in 2018, with a share of 45.4 %.
-The euro followed with a share of 41.4 %.
-Member States' currencies other than the euro had a share of 5.4 % while the share of other currencies was 7.8 %.
+Figure 1 shows that in total extra-EU trade in goods (imports plus exports), the euro was the most used currency in 2020, with a share of 43 %.
+The US dollar followed with a share of 38 %.
+Member States' currencies other than the euro had a share of 2 %, the share of other currencies was 9 % while the currency was unknown for 8 % of trade.
 However, the shares are rather different when looking at imports and exports separately.

-In 19 of the 28 Member States the euro was the most used currency for extra-EU exports of goods in 2018 (Figure 5).
-Its share was highest in Slovakia and Slovenia (both 80 %) and lowest in the United Kingdom (4 %).
-The US dollar was the most used currency in nine Member States.
-Its share was highest in Ireland (71 %) and Greece (65 %).
-Member States' currencies other than the euro had a share above 10 % only in the United Kingdom (44 %), Sweden (19 %) and Denmark (16 %).
-Lastly, other currencies had a share above 10 % in eleven countries.
-It was above 20 % only in Denmark (28 %) and Sweden (27 %).
+In 20 of the 27 Member States the euro was the most used currency for extra-EU exports of goods in 2020 (Figure 5).
+Its share was above 60 % in Slovenia (82 %), Croatia (72 %), Lithuania (67 %), Austria, Latvia and Italy (all three 62 %) and lowest in Ireland (9 %).
+The US dollar was the most used currency in seven Member States.
+Its share was highest in Ireland and Cyprus (both 67 %).
+Member States' currencies other than the euro had a share above 10 % only in Sweden (20 %) and Denmark (14 %).
+Lastly, other currencies had a share above 10 % in ten countries.
+It was above 20 % in Poland (30 %), Malta (23 %), Denmark and Sweden (both 25 %).

 Oil predominantly traded in US dollars, primary goods more often in euro

-Looking at imports based on the Standard International Trade Classification (SITC) sections (see Figure 6), the US dollar stands out as the main currency used for imports of petroleum products (SITC 33) (around 88 % in 2018) and manufactured goods (SITC 5-8) (around 51 % in 2018).
-In primary goods (SITC 0-4) excluding petroleum, the shares for the US dollar (44 %) and the euro (47 %) are similar.
+Looking at imports based on the Standard International Trade Classification (SITC) sections (see Figure 6), the US dollar stands out as the main currency used for imports of petroleum products (SITC 33) (80 % in 2020).
+In manufactured goods (SITC 5-8) the US dollar (45 %) was also the main currency ahead of the euro (40 %).
+In primary goods (SITC 0-4) excluding petroleum, the euro (45 %) had the highest share ahead of the US dollar (42 %).

-In extra-EU exports of petroleum products, the US dollar (63 %) is also the most used currency, although somewhat less dominant than in imports.
-With 54 % the euro is the most used currency in primary goods with a gap of 22 pp to the US dollar which had 32 %.
-In manufactured goods this gap is smaller; here the euro has a share of 49 % and the US dollar a share of 33 %.
-The role of other currencies, both from Member States and non-Member States is somewhat larger in extra-EU exports than it is in imports.
+In extra-EU exports of petroleum products, the US dollar (56 %) is also the most used currency, although somewhat less dominant than in imports.
+With 46 % the euro is the most used currency in primary goods ahead of the US dollar with 28 %.
+In manufactured goods the euro has a share of 48 % and the US dollar had 29 % (see figure 7).

 Source data for tables and graphs